-T 1

-Areas for Method for monitoring and engagement Circumstances for additional

-engagement monitoring and engagement

-Performance, The Trustee receives a quarterly • There are significant

-Strategy and performance report which details changes made to the

-Risk information on the underlying investment strategy.

-investments' performance, • The risk levels within

-strategy and overall risks, which the assets managed

-are considered at the relevant IC by the investment

-meeting. managers have

-The Fund's investment managers increased to a level

-are invited, in person, to present above and beyond the

-to the Trustee on their Trustee's

-performance, strategy and risk expectations.

-exposures.
-Underperformance vs

-the performance

-objective over the

-period that this

-objective applies.

-Environmental, Social, Corporate Governance factors and the exercising of rights

-- The Trustee's investment managers provide annual reports on how they have engaged with issuers regarding social, environmental and corporate governance issues. - The Trustee receives information from their investment advisers on the investment managers' approaches to engagement. - The Trustee will engage, via their investment adviser, with investment managers and/or other relevant persons about relevant matters (including the Fund's stewardship priorities) at least annually. - The manager has not acted in accordance with their policies and frameworks (including stewardship priorities). - The manager's policies are not in line with the Trustee's policies in this area.
+Areas for Method for monitoring and engagement Circumstances for additional engagement monitoring and engagement Performance, Strategy and Risk The Trustee receives a quarterly performance report which details information on the underlying investments' performance, strategy and overall risks, which are considered at the relevant IC meeting.
+The Fund's investment managers are invited, in person, to present to the Trustee on their performance, strategy and risk exposures.
+There are significant changes made to the investment strategy.
+The risk levels within the assets managed by the investment managers have increased to a level above and beyond the Trustee's expectations.
+Underperformance vs the performance objective over the period that this objective applies.
+Environmental, Social, Corporate Governance factors and the exercising of rights The Trustee's investment managers provide annual reports on how they have engaged with issuers regarding social, environmental and corporate governance issues.
+The Trustee receives information from their investment advisers on the investment managers' approaches to engagement.
+The manager has not acted in accordance with their policies and frameworks (including stewardship priorities).
+The manager's policies are not in line with the

+The Trustee will engage, via their investment adviser, with investment managers and/or other relevant persons about relevant matters (including the Fund's stewardship priorities) at least annually.
+Trustee's policies in this area.